Node.js DNS Resolution: lookup, resolve & c-ares

 const records = await dns.resolve4('example.com');

-Choose based on the job.
+Choose the API based on the job.

 Use dns.resolve*() when you need DNS records as DNS records.
 MX checks, TXT verification, SRV reads, TTL inspection, and "what does this resolver say for AAAA" all belong there.